Chukkappam & Mutton Roast

 13. Mix with Chukkappam and serve hot.

-Note: You can enhance the taste of Chukkappam by using coconut milk instead of water while preparing batter.
+Note: You can enhance the taste of Chukkappam by using coconut milk instead of water while preparing the batter.
 Also, while frying meat, you can add coconut slices to make it delicious.
-You can use mutton or beef for the preparation, and also substitute it with boneless chicken.
+You can use mutton or chicken for the preparation, and also substitute it with boneless chicken.

 Courtesy: Vanitha Magazine March 15-31, 2018